Composition Design of Shape Memory Ceramics based on Gaussian Processes: Introduction

 Recently, there have been efforts in applying the cofactor conditions to Zirconia-based ceramics \cite{gu2021exploding, pop-ghe_suppression_2019, liang_tuning_2020, Pang2022} to search for a low thermal hysteresis shape memory ceramic (SMC).
-The thermal hysteresis ($\Delta T$) is determined as half the difference between the ($A_\text{s} + A_\text{f}$) and the ($M_\text{s} + M_\text{f}$).
-For example, Gu et al. \cite{gu2021exploding} discovered the lowest hysteresis in ceramic $(\text{Zr}_{0.45}\text{Hf}_{0.55}\text{O}_2)_{0.775}-(\text{Y}_{0.5}\text{Nb}_{0.5}\text{O}_2)_{0.225}$ with thermal hysteresis $\Delta\text{T} = 134$ \degree C by employing new criteria based on minimizing the maximum deviation from the exact satisfaction of the cofactor condition; while Pang et al. \cite{Pang2022} proposed design criteria to guide the discovery of ceramics with low hysteresis, which are "(1) commensurate interfaces between transforming phases (close satisfaction of cofactor condition) (2) low transformation volume change (3) solid solubility (4) high transformation temperature (martensite start temperature > 773 K)".
-They looked at how adding different dopants to Zirconia affected the design criteria and found a group of dopants that when added to Zirconia would likely meet the design criteria.
-They discovered that Zirconia doped with 17Ti--3Al--6Cr, and with 20Ti--5Al has hysteresis values of 29 K and 15 K, respectively\footnote{They measured hysteresis using Diffraction Scanning Calorimetry (DSC), and by our method using Differential Thermal Analysis (DTA), the hysteresis values in these samples are found to be around 135 K and 116 K, respectively.}\\
+The thermal hysteresis ($\mathrm{\Delta T}$) is determined as half the difference between the ($A_\text{s} + A_\text{f}$) and the ($M_\text{s} + M_\text{f}$).
+Gu et al. \cite{gu2021exploding} discovered the lowest hysteresis in ceramic $(\text{Zr}_{0.45}\text{Hf}_{0.55}\text{O}_2)_{0.775}-(\text{Y}_{0.5}\text{Nb}_{0.5}\text{O}_2)_{0.225}$ with thermal hysteresis $\mathrm{\Delta T} = 134$ \degree C by employing new criteria based on minimizing the maximum deviation from the exact satisfaction of the cofactor condition; while Pang et al. \cite{Pang2022} proposed design criteria to guide the discovery of the shape memory ceramics with low hysteresis, which are ``(1) commensurate interfaces between transforming phases (close satisfaction of cofactor condition) (2) low transformation volume change (3) solid solubility (4) high transformation temperature ($M_\text{s}$ > 500 $\degree \text{C}$).''
+By assessing how different dopants influence the Zirconia based SMC, they identified specific compositions that satisfied the design criteria and reduced thermal hysteresis.
+They discovered that Zirconia doped with 17Ti--3Al--6Cr and with 20Ti--5Al has hysteresis values of 29 K and 15 K, respectively. \footnote{They measured hysteresis using Diffraction Scanning Calorimetry (DSC), and by our method using Differential Thermal Analysis (DTA), the hysteresis values in these samples are found to be around 135 K and 116 K, respectively.}\\

-Some of the conditions in the design criteria proposed in the previous studies for discovering low hysteresis SMC need further investigation.
-For example, in Gu et al.'s work \cite{gu2021exploding}, searching for a low hysteresis SMC is based on minimizing the maximum deviation (max$|q(f)|$) from the exact satisfaction of the cofactor condition.
-The maximum deviation would exist at a particular configuration of the twinned structure of martensite with austenite for any composition.
-Let's suppose that the maximum deviation exists when the volume fraction of one of the variants in the twinned martensite is $f_{1}$.
-If the maximum deviation always exists near some particular value of $f_{1}$, irrespective of the chosen composition, then the $q(f)$ expression could be further simplified based on values of $f_{1}$.\\